snowissquare/stepik/README.md

 # README

-This repo contains assignments from stepik course about Automation Testing using Selenium.
+This repo contains assignments from stepik course about Automation Testing using Selenium with Python.